 As a brief introduction, in MPSCP raw data is moved over unsecured socket connections as with most ftp programs.
 End-user identification, authentication, and authorization, as well as control information (e.g., file names, the number of socket connections needed to move a particular file), are transmitted and encrypted by the underlying ssh connection.

-The latest BC-approved MPSCP file transfer code configuration and blocked-ports files are now part of the openssh kit and can be obtained from HPC Centers: Kerberos & Authentication http://centers.hpc.mil/users/index.html#kerberos.
+The latest BC-approved MPSCP file transfer code, configuration file, and blocked-ports file are now part of the OpenSSH kit and can be obtained from HPC Centers: Kerberos & Authentication http://centers.hpc.mil/users/index.html#kerberos.
 From this page, select your platform and then "Download and Install."